This article contains complete instructions for Volt 1 USB audio interface hardware controls and connections.

 Bill Putnam, Jr.

-Record a Classic, Anywhere.
+Record Like a Pro, Anywhere.

 Record Yourself with Best-in-Class Audio Quality